RSamaium/CanvasEngine/readme.md

     * Background
 * Add weather effects : `rain()`, `snow()` and `storm()`
 * Improves `offset()`.
 Possibility of using `top` and `bottom` to place events
+* Improves options in Animation class
 * Fix event mouse when canvas resized and center the canvas in full screen
 * Fix using of several parameters in `to()` in Timeline class
+* Fix Mouseover for child elements
 * Avoid event propagation of key pressed

 ### v1.3.2